White Sheiks: Orientalism in England, America, and Italy (78142)

 About the Presenter(s)

-Dr Patrizia Palumbo is a University Associate Professor/Senior Lecturer at Columbia Univeersity in United States
+Dr. Patrizia Palumbo is a Senior Lecturer at the Department of Italian of Columbia University in the United States.

 See this presentation on the full scheduleSaturday Schedule